Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

 In Fig.~\ref{fig:LloydMesh8}, we show Voronoi meshes of $8\times 8$, $16\times 16$ and $32\times 32$ cells obtained with Lloyd's algorithm.
 Visually we can see that the meshes are becoming better in the sense that the cells are getting more regular in shape and more uniform in size.
-To compute $Q_{ali,1}$ and $Q_{eq,1}$, we choose the unitary regular $n$-gon with vertices $\vxi_i = (\cos \frac{2\pi i}{n}, \,\sin \frac{2\pi i}{n})^t$, $i=1, ..., n$ as $T_C$ for each $n$-gon in $T$.
+To compute $Q_{ali,1}$ and $Q_{eq,1}$, we choose the unitary regular $n$-gon with vertices $\vxi_i = (\cos \frac{2\pi i}{n}, \,\sin \frac{2\pi i}{n})^t$, $i=1, ..., n$ as $T_C$ for each $n$-gon in $\T$.
 The results are reported in Fig.~\ref{fig:LloydQC1}.
-One can see that both $Q_{ali,1}$ and $Q_{eq,1}$ decrease towards one as the number of iterations increases.
-This reflects the convergence nature of Lloyd's algorithm.
-Moreover, the decrease is more significant in the first few iterations and then getting much slower.
-This confirms the fact that Lloyd's algorithm is efficient for obtaining a CVT of reasonably good quality but very slow for a CVT with high accuracy.
-Furthermore, one may notice that the decrease of $Q_{ali,1}$ and $Q_{eq,1}$ is not monotone.
+One can see that both $Q_{ali,1}$ and $Q_{eq,1}$ decrease towards $1$ as the number of iterations increases.
+This reflects the convergence nature of Lloyd's algorithm. \revA{Moreover, the decrease is more significant in the first few iterations and then \revB{gets much slower}.
+By comparing Figs.~\ref{fig:LloydMesh8}-\ref{fig:LloydQC1} side-by-side, it confirms that the quick initial drop in the quality measures comes from the fast ``smoothing out'' of the initial random Voronoi diagram. } Furthermore, one may notice that the decrease of $Q_{ali,1}$ and $Q_{eq,1}$ is not monotone.
 This may be attributed to the facts that (a) Lloyd's algorithm is not designed specifically to minimize these quality measures and (b) $Q_{ali,1}$ and $Q_{eq,1}$ measure the quality of worst mesh elements.
-Overall, we see that $Q_{ali,1}$ and $Q_{eq,1}$ correctly reflect the polygonal mesh quality under the identity metric.
+Overall, we see that $Q_{ali,1}$ and $Q_{eq,1}$ correctly reflect the polygonal mesh quality under the \revZ{Euclidean} metric.